LLNL/axom/src/axom/inlet/docs/sphinx/quick_start.rst

 Accessing Data
 --------------

-After the input deck has been read and verified by the previous steps.
-You can access the data by name via ``Inlet::get()`` functions.
+After the input deck has been read and verified by the previous steps, you can access the data by name via ``Inlet::get()`` functions.
 These functions are type-safe, fill the given variable with what is found, and return a boolean whether the Field was present in the input deck or had a default value it could fall back on.
-Variable are named in a language agnostic way and are converted from Inlet's representation to the language specific version inside of the appropriate ``Reader``.
-For example, Inlet refers to the Lua variable ``vector={x=3}`` as ``vector/x``.
+Variables, on the Inlet side, are used in a language-agnostic way and are then converted to the language-specific version inside of the appropriate ``Reader``.
+For example, Inlet refers to the Lua variable ``vector={x=3}`` or ``vector.x`` as ``vector/x`` on all Inlet function calls.

 For example, given the previous verificiation example, this access previously read values: